-Malaysia is country with lot of different culture, ethnicities and religion.
+Malaysia is a country with a lot of different culture, ethnicities and religion.
 Area wise Malaysia is the 66th largest country.
-It is located in the south-East Asia.
+It is located in south-East Asia.
 It has land borders with Thailand in West Malaysia, and Indonesia and Brunei in East Malaysia.
 Malaysia is a country where one can find different cultures and ethnic group living together.

 Malaysia is the only country which is located in a zone that is not effected by drastic whether changes or big natural calamities.
 It is easily accessible to different countries via water or Air.
 Due to its centre position it is business hub and head quarters of many giant MNC’s.

 There are 3 federal territories of Malaysia namely Kuala Lumpur, Putrajaya and Labuan.
 The country has 7 major international Air-Ports.